sourcemeta/jsonbinpack/README.markdown

 ---------------------

 JSON BinPack is a C++ project that makes use of the [CMake](https://cmake.org) build system.
+It is expected to compile on LLVM and GCC on macOS and GNU/Linux.

 JSON BinPack provides a set of CMake [presets](https://cmake.org/cmake/help/latest/manual/cmake-presets.7.html) to configure, build and test the project.